DansDesigns/LMCluster/README.md

 Run the installer on the first machine:

-    ./install.sh          # Linux or macOS
+    ./install.sh --with-rpc          # Linux or macOS
-    install.bat           # Windows
+    install.bat --with-rpc           # Windows

+It sets up a Python environment, offers to build llama.cpp, and creates a cluster key.
+You can also choose to enter your own key.
-It sets up a Python environment, offers to build llama.cpp, and prints a cluster key.
-That key is a shared secret deciding which machines belong to your cluster, and every other machine needs the same one:
+This key is a shared secret deciding which machines belong to your cluster, and every other machine needs the same one:

     ./install.sh --token <the key from the first machine>